d3vilh/raspberry-gateway/README.md

 # Raspberry Gateway

 The Swiss knife in the world of home Internet gateways.
-It includes **OpenVPN server** with simple WEB UI, **Pi-hole** - the network-wide ad-blocking and local DNS, Internet and Raspberry Pi **monitoring bashboards** and finally - **Portainer** the lightweight *universal* management GUI for all Docker enviroments included into this project.
+It includes **OpenVPN server** with simple WEB UI, **Pi-hole** - the network-wide ad-blocking local DNS, Internet and Raspberry **monitoring bashboards** and the **Portainer** a lightweight *universal* management GUI for all Docker enviroments which included into this project.

 ## Features